alexweeman28/trumanshow-gnuradio/README.md

 http://gnuradio.org/redmine/projects/gnuradio/wiki/InstallingGRFromSource#Using-the-build-gnuradio-script

 It should be noted that this install will take a **very** long time, as in hours.
-The build script isn't very talkative, but I've run it twice now on two different systems with a 100% success rate.
+The build script isn't very talkative, so lots patience and a bit of faith are required.
+Or, you can do what I did and follow what's happening by running top in another terminal window.
+I've run it twice now on two different systems with a 100% success rate.

 ## Testing the system
 Once the steps above are complete, the system can be tested with the included flow graph: ```fm_radio.grc```